Damonlin11/FDA-approved-Targeted-Therapies-Label-Extraction/README.md

 3. Upload both of them to your Google drive.
 It may take a bit of time.

-4. Get the path to the model for loading the models in the section 4 of the Notebook.
+4. Get the path to the model for loading the models in the section 4 of the program.
 One way to find the path:

 	(a) Find the "Files" sign on the very left of the notebook window.